-"the expenditure of [city] funds for the purpose of paying [city commissioner] expenses incurred in opposing a recall petition 'might be contrary to the desire and even subject to the disapproval of a large portion of the...taxpayers....'
+"the expenditure of [city] funds for the purpose of paying [city commissioner] expenses incurred in opposing a recall petition 'might be contrary to the desire

+Handbook for General Law Village Officials Michigan Municipal League 2024 137 and even subject to the disapproval of a large portion of the...taxpayers....'
 The municipality clearly lacks authority to expend money for this purpose."